 The Pas-de-Calais was a well developed French port, well designed to handle logistic matters of supply and troop deployment, that was also the shortest distance across the English Channel for an attack originating in Dover.
 The second was the Normandy coast, a longer trip across the channel that had favorable landing beaches, and contained the major French ports of Cherbourg and Le Harve.
 It was decided that Normandy and not the Pas-de-Calais would be the location of choice.
 Yet the Allies had to convince Hitler and the German High Command that the main attack would ultimately commence at Calais.

-“A truth so precious it must be protected by a bodyguard of lies.” – Winston Churchill
+“A truth so precious it must be attended by a bodyguard of lies.” – Winston Churchill

 With the assets accumulated by MI-5, all of the agents in the Double-Cross system were strategically used to create the ruse that the main invasion force would attack at the Pas-de-Calais.
 In practice MI-5 used their double-agents to transmit a varied melange of faulty intelligence that did not clearly outline the invasion destination, but instead reinforce the Axis consensus that the invasion of France would originate at Calais.